Our Values

 Funding

-Most of the funded opportunities are for PhD students, though funding for MS students may occasionally be available.
+Most funded opportunities are for PhD students, though funding for MS students may occasionally be available

 Prospective students

-If you are a prospective graduate student interested in our group, you should apply to the GT AE graduate program listing Aeroelasticity and Structural Dynamics as your primary research area and me as a faculty member you would like to work with.
-I am not able to advise prospective students on preparing applications.
-However, you are welcome to send me an email to let me know of your interests and background.
-I will look for your application if it passes our initial screening, there is a fit, and we have openings.
-Due to my limited bandwidth, I may not be able to schedule individual meetings with all prospective applicants, especially if the application deadline is close.
+You should apply to one of the GT AE graduate programs, listing Aeroelasticity and Structural Dynamics as your primary research area, and me as a faculty member you would like to work with.
+You are welcome to email me to let me know of your interests and background.
+I will look for your application if it passes our initial screening and we have openings.
+Due to my limited bandwidth, I may not be able to schedule individual meetings with all prospective applicants, especially as the deadline approaches.

-You can find information about applying here (MS) and here (PhD).
+You can find information about applying here (MS AE) and here (PhD AE).

 Current students

-If you are a GT AE graduating senior or graduate student interested in our group, please reach out via email to inquire about potential opportunities.
+If you are a GT AE graduating senior or graduate student interested in our group, you are welcome to reach out to learn about potential opportunities.

 AE 8900 and MS thesis projects